 No format celebrates excess better than collage.

-But it is precisely because we are so aware of ourselves that, as observers, we cannot participate in art directly (as previous cultures did).
-When we look at a painting, we are aware that we are looking at a painting, we are aware of art theories which describe both the painting and our looking at the painting, and we are aware of the history of both painting and of art theory.
+But it is precisely because we are so aware of ourselves (as observers, for example) that we cannot participate in art directly, as previous cultures did.
+When we look at a painting, we are aware that we are looking at a painting, we are aware of art theories which describe both the painting and our looking at the painting, and we are aware of the history of both painting and art theory.

-This is true ESPECIALLY if you know nothing about art.
-That’s because the relevant bits are likely to have been neatly summarized for you on a plaque on the wall, or in the handy fold-out museum guide, or in the automated audio tour that came with an upcharge.
+It may sound crazy, but this is true ESPECIALLY if you know nothing about art.
+That’s because the relevant bits are likely to have been neatly summarized for you on a plaque on the wall, or in the handy fold-out museum guide, or in the automated audio tour that came with an up-charge.
 Such summaries tell you, even where you don’t understand them, that viewing art is a complex activity with a long history and probably a bunch of science behind it.
 And stuff.
 And you’re a moron if you just sit and enjoy.

-Like the high school student who employs sarcasm to mock whatever she lacks the confidence to participate in, we don’t allow ourselves to appear unsophisticated, to drop below the “meta-level” of theory and criticism, to be the object of description — museum-goer, art viewer, naive actor — rather than the author of it.
-Thus we can only experience art ironically.
+Like the high school student who employs sarcasm to mock whatever she lacks the confidence to participate in, we don’t allow ourselves to appear unsophisticated, to drop below the “meta-level” of theory and criticism, to be the object of description — museum-goer, art viewer, naive participant — rather than the author of it.
+Thus, we can only experience art ironically.